kririae/scratchpad/notes/apic.typ

   Force calculation is always tricky, both in traditional FEM discretization and MPM, while the hard part is to calculate $nabla_bold(x) bold(F)$.
-  Spatial gradient calculation is *always* related to discretization method, in MPM, the trick is to form a local approximation of $bold(F)$ near particles.
+  Spatial gradient calculation is *always* related to discretization method, in MPM, the trick is to form a local approximation of $bold(F)$ near particles, which is done by the deformation gradient update rule.
+MLS-MPM's contribution is to further simplify this process.
 ]

+The turnaround is in with, we use APIC in graphics, where $bold(C)_p$ has extra physical meaning.
+But that's a story for later.

 == MLS-MPM and its Simplification

 #line(length: 100%, stroke: foreground)

-Remember the original Galerkin method, where test functions are used in
+Remember the original Galerkin method, where test functions are used for
-+ Constructing the weak form, where the test functions are used to multiply the PDEs
++ Constructing the weak form, where the test functions are used to multiply the PDEs.
 + Accepting the derivative through _integral by parts_.
 + Compose the solution by linear combination of the test functions.